shenlab-sinai/ngsplotdb/README.txt

 It is the pipeline for animal annotations of ensembl and UCSC.
-Copied and modified from ensembl.
+Copied and modified from our ensembl database pipeline.

 Workflow:
 1. Download gene annotations from ensembl and UCSC, then generate the annotations in plain text and RData.